ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <br>Simon </a> <br /> As a sponsor, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
  <td>N/A</td>
  <td>Paper prototype and research target population</td>
- <td>I like the look of this paper prototype, and I think you are sensible to research the target group as a priority.
+ <td>I like the look of this video paper prototype, and I think you are sensible to research the target group as a priority.
 In particular, you should bear in mind that the end-users may have visual, auditory and cognitive impairments.
 This should really guide your approach to designing the interface of the product.</td>
 </tr>
 </tr>
 </table>

 ### Evaluation of Sprint

 During this sprint, our focus was to get started on the front-end of the MEAN stack.
 This was because we wanted to have something to show our users as earlier as possible to obtain feedback which we could then use to influence changes and refinements of the product design.
 The backlog of items implemented from the previous sprint, such as creating stakeholder stories and a paper prototype were crucial to make sure that we were adopting the agile framework, putting the end-user first and adapting the product according to their feedback.
 We felt that this should always be at the forefront of all sprints, and we recognised that our product manager and sponsor proto-personas would as help inform our design and development process.

 ## Sprint 3 : Obtain user feedback and continue building front-end (15.03.21-22.03.21)
 ___

-The aim of this sprint was to have something to show our stakeholders which we could obtain feedback on.
-By this point, the backlog items of building a start page and adding audio to the start page were implemented which allowed us to show our stakeholders the structure and layout of the first page.
-This helped inform our understanding of the UI and UX, and started a useful dialogue with our end-users.
+The aim of this sprint was to show the stakeholders our start page and obtain their feedback.
+By this point, the backlog items of building a start page and adding audio to the start page had been implemented by the end of the previous sprint.
+This gave us a great opportunity to show our stakeholders the style, structure and layout of the first page, which would in turn inform our understanding of the UI and UX.
+Having this knowledge would then give us an understanding of how to approach the remaining pages of the SPA.
+Further to this, we started this sprint with new insights we'd acquired from our state of the art survey, which gave us a better understanding of similar online gaming platforms and any gaps in the market.
+We discovered that, to the best of our knowledge, there were no online games for the elderly which had video chat and a very simple, intuitive layout.
+This encouraged us to pursue with adding video chat to our games, and cemented our belief that the UI should be as straightforward as possible.

+For this sprint, we prioritised the creation of a UI wireframe and obtaining feedback from our stakeholders and other potential users including older family members.
+To do this, we decided to create a questionnaire.

 ### Key points

    * Obtain feedback from users regarding the start page.
    * Create UI wireframe and obtain user feedback.
-   * Create and circulate questionnaire regarding UI wireframe
+   * Create and circulate questionnaire regarding UI wireframe.
-   * Start building back-end
+   * Start building back-end.
+   * Build basic versions of games and obtain user feedback.
-   * Continue with documentation with a focus on Sprints and project management
+   * Continue with documentation with a focus on Sprints and project management.

 ### Key implementations from previous sprint